 the licensee analysis confirmed the worst-case torque switch setting would not have damaged the valve subcomponents had the valve actuated.

-MTM if: The PD was associated with the procedure quality attribute of the mitigating systems cornerstone and it adversely affected the cornerstone objective.
+MTM if: The PD was associated with the procedure quality attribute of the mitigating systems cornerstone, and it adversely affected the cornerstone objective.
 Specifically, regardless of the final operability or functionality, the as-found condition was such that there was reasonable doubt whether the valve would have been capable of performing its function had it been called upon.
 For example, in evaluating the as-found condition, the licensee (a) used a different approach because the original approach resulted in unfavorable margin (where “unfavorable margin” means that had the correct values been used originally, the licensee’s design process would not have accepted the modification); (b) revised assumptions solely to obtain favorable results; (c) revised other calculations in order to establish operability or functionality; (d) determined the remaining margin falls outside the licensee’s design process acceptance criteria; (e) had to replace equipment because of damage or licensee was unable to demonstrate operability.

 5. Work in Progress Findings